scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 ### Environment variables

-You can requests an environment variable injection into the container beign launched by the task by passing the reference to the backend with the `env` task parameters.
+You can request an environment variable injection into the container being launched by the task by passing the reference to the backend with the `env` task parameters.

 ```python
 env = [{